 For one thing, when your homepage is ranking higher with search engines than your internal pages, you’ll notice that your search results will become unstable.

-Google is much more concerned about a site’s internal pages than its homepage – because the information that’ll be useful to search users – blog posts, for example – is often not found on the homepage.
+Google is much more concerned about a site’s internal pages than its homepage.
+The information that’ll be useful to search users – blog posts, for example – is often not found on the homepage.

-Your services page, blog posts and other pages on your site are all important.
+Your services page, blog posts, and other pages on your site are all important.
 You shouldn’t focus solely on your homepage and should work towards building internal links that will send users to other parts of your website.
-It’s time to dive deeper and get your internal pages higher up in organic searh results.
+It’s time to dive deeper and get your internal pages higher up in organic search results.